 Set a Calendar Reminder for Renewal

 Annual policies expire exactly 12 months after the start date.
 If you are mid-trip when your policy expires, you may have no cover for the remainder of that trip.
-Set a reminder at least two weeks before expiry so you can renew in time or arrange alternative cover.
+Set a reminder at least two weeks before expiry so you can renew in time or arrange alternative cover for any trip that overlaps the expiry date.

 5